-The role of the EIS in providing the project's draft environmental management plan (EM) plan should also be discussed, with particular reference to the EM plan's role in providing management measures that can be carried over into conditions that would attach to any approval(s), environmental authorities and permits for the project.
+The role of the EIS in providing the project's draft environmental management plan (EM) plan should also be discussed, with particular reference to the EM plan's role in providing management measures that can be carried over into conditions that would attach to any approvals, environmental authorities and permits for the project.
+The EM plan should also describe the standard operating procedures and site specific controls that will be implemented during the phases of the project - planning, construction, operation and decommissioning/rehabilitation.